marotoweb/home-assistant-vacuum-viomise/custom_components/viomise/README.md

-# Hacky Home assistant support for Viomi SE (V-RVCLM21A)
+# Hacky Home assistant support for Viomi Robot Vacuum Cleaner SE (V-RVCLM21A)

 ## This is for Viomi Robot Vacuum Cleaner SE (apparently EU version) with 4.0.9_0012 firmware